monCecilia/Sprint-9-ItAcademy/README.md

 # Sprint-9-REACT-APP

 ## Matefocus App
-As a final proyect for the It Academy, we develop an app based in the "Pomodoro" method.
+As a final proyect for the It Academy, we develop an app based on the pomodoro method.
 This method helps to structure your workflow by utilising time blocking technique.
 The visual branding idea is inspired in argentinian "mate" culture.

 ![alt text]()